Im4dENSEA/TPJava_TADJOURI_SAHNOUNE/README.md

 * A Java development environment (here we used Visual Studio Code)
 * A Machine running Windows, Linux ect (We worked on Windows)

+## Main Features
+### 1. **TCP Communication**
+- **Standard TCP Server**: Handles a single client connection at a time.
+- **TCP Client**: Connects to a TCP server and sends/receives messages.

+### 2. **Multi-Client TCP Server**
+- A server capable of handling multiple client connections simultaneously using dedicated threads.

+### 3. **UDP Communication**
+- **UDP Server**: Listens for datagrams sent by clients.
+- **UDP Client**: Sends datagrams to a server.

+## Project Organization
+### **Packages**
+- The project is organized into packages for better readability and modularity:
+  - **`main`**: Contains the `Main` class to choose the execution mode.
+  - **`tcp`**: Contains TCP-related classes(TCPServer, TCPMultiServer, TCPClient).
+  - **`udp`**: Contains UDP-related classes(UDPServer, UDPClient).
+  - **`threads`**: Contains utility classes for thread management(ConnectionThread).

+# How to Compile and Run
+## **Compilation without .jar file**
+To compile all classes with their package structure, follow these steps:
+* Navigate to the src directory with cd
+* Compile the classes into the bin directory: Use the following command to compile all classes within the package structure: javac -d bin com/example/network/**/*.java
+* If the above command does not work, you can compile each package separately.
+For example: javac -d ../bin com/example/network/tcp/*.java javac -d ../bin com/example/network/udp/*.java javac -d ../bin com/example/network/main/*.java
+* You can directly execute the compiled classes using the java command.
+Ensure you are in the bin directory or specify its path.
+* Run a specific class: java com.example.network.tcp.TCPServer [numéro de port]

-## **1 – Creating a UDP Client-Server**
+### **1 – Creating a UDP Client-Server**

-### Structure ###
 * UDPServer.java: UDP server that listens for messages from clients and displays them along with the client's address.
 * UDPClient.java: UDP client that reads user input and sends messages to the UDP server.

 How to run:

-1. Compile the code : Place all .java files in the same directory.Open a terminal and navigate to the directory with cd command.
-Use command javac to compile the .java file: javac UDPClient.java UDPServer.java
-2. Run the application: Start the UDP server on a specific port (java UDPServer 9090) and in an other terminal, run the UDP client (java UDPClient localhost 9090) and send messages.
+1. Run the application: Start the UDP server on a specific port (java UDPServer 9090) and in an other terminal, run the UDP client (java UDPClient localhost 9090) and send messages.

 Here are the terminal screenshots: